gblancogarcia/GBInfiniteScrollView/README.md

 ### Static library

-You can also add MBProgressHUD as a static library to your project or workspace.
+You can also add GBInfiniteLoopScrollView as a static library to your project or workspace.

 1. Download the [latest code version](https://github.com/gblancogarcia/GBInfiniteLoopScrollView/archive/master.zip) or add the repository as a git submodule to your git-tracked project.
 2. Open your project in Xcode, then drag and drop `GBInfiniteLoopScrollView.xcodeproj` onto your project or workspace (use the "Product Navigator view").